 A common tactic for reducing the damage liability for an at-fault party is to argue that the other parties in the crash were not wearing seatbelts.
 Any victim who was not wearing proper restraints at the time of the crash should hire a personal injury lawyer experienced with the seatbelt defense.

-Can I Still Recover Damages if I Wasn’t Wearing a Seatbelt?
+Can I Still Recover Damages if I Wasn’t Wearing a Seatbelt in Idaho?

 Evidence of improper restraints cannot be used to show comparative fault and can only be admitted to court for the purpose of assigning damages.
 Further, seatbelt defenses do not apply in underinsured or uninsured motorist claims, or those actions used to recover on behalf of a minor who is not able to drive except in a case brought by a parent suing a driver for wrongful death.